Celebrate Fiesta de Santiago Apostol in Loiza

 Fiestas Tradicionales

 Apparently, there are three images (statues) of Saint James that play a role in the traditional celebrations: Santiago de los Hombres (Saint James of the Men), Santiago de las Mujeres (Saint James of the Women), and Santiago de los Niños (Saint James of the Children).
-Each image is honored on a specific day during the week-long celebration.
+Each image is honored on a specific day during the multi-day long celebration.

 On July 24, the statue of Santiago de los Hombres is carried in procession to Saint Patrick Church (Iglesia San Patrício) in town.
+And then there is a Mass

-On July 26, the statue of Santiago de los Hombres is carried in procession to Saint James Church.
+On July 26, the statue of Santiago de los Hombres is carried in procession to Saint James Church (in the Medianía Alta neighborhood).
 This procession includes the traditional running of the flags carried by horsemen.
-Mass is held at Saint James Church following the procession.
-Later in the day, the statue of Santiago de las Mujeres is taken to Saint James Church.
+Then it is returned to the house of the mantenedor.
+The Procession with the statue of Santiago de las Mujeres goes toward St Patrick’s Church.

 What to Look For